LouisRoss/modelengine/README.md

 - **The model Node class**.
 A *model* is a (potentially very large) vector of this class.
 - **The model Operation class**.
 The *operation* class carries any information needed by your code to perform operations on nodes of the model.
 - **The model Implemetation class**.
 This class implements the operations on nodes as described by the two classes above.
 - **The model record class**.
-As required in your model code -- typically in code in the *implementation* class -- you may record state changes of individual nodes in the model.
-The Model Engine keeps an in-memory vector of these records implemented by your *record* class, implemented by the `Life` sample as the `LifeRecord` class.
-When the model run is over, this vector is written to a file on disk in CSV format.
-You may use normal data processing tools to filter, sort, and evaluate the behavior of your model.
+Using this class allows you to create a record of any interesting state changes that happen to your model, and save the record as a CSV file at the end of a run.

 ### The model *Node* class
 --------------------------